Alfred Suenson-Taylor, 1st Baron Grantchester: Political career

 He stood for parliament as a Liberal Party candidate four times.
 He was unsuccessful on each occasion:

 In 1947 Suenson-Taylor played a significant role in gaining Bank of England support for the emergent Mont Pelerin Society.
 He was later President of the London Liberal Party.
 On 30 June 1953, he was raised to the peerage as Baron Grantchester, of Knightsbridge in the City of Westminster.
 Grantchester served as Chairman of the London and Manchester Assurance Company from 1953 to 1961, as Joint Honorary Treasurer of the Liberal Party Organisation from 1953 to 1962 and as President of the Society for Individual Freedom.
 He also initiated the unofficial meetings of the EFTA parliamentarians at Strasbourg and was a Delegate to the Assemblies of the Council of Europe and the Western European Union.

 Family life

 He married Mara Henrietta (Mamie), daughter of Albert Suenson of Copenhagen in Denmark, in 1920, and assumed the surname of Suenson in addition to that of Taylor.
-He died in July 1976, aged 82, and was succeeded in the barony by his son Kenneth.
+He died in July 1976, aged 82, and was succeeded in the barony by his son Kenneth who married the daughter of Littlewoods founder Sir John Moores.
 His wife died the same year.